|

 It took time for us to realize the scope of the flooding, so we didn’t know that the train to Munich had been canceled when we dropped Brian at the train station Saturday morning – we thought he had plenty of time to catch his plane.
 But Brian had to take a bus that slowly made its way north to Frielassing where he could catch a train to Munich.
 But the next train would not get him there in time, so a fellow traveler helped him head backward to Saltsburg, then catch a high-speed train to Munich.
 (By the next day the train track between Saltzburg and Munich was closed due to flooding.)

 Once in Munich, Brian transferred to the airport train and made it to the SAS counter just before the it closed check-in for his flight home.
 He raced to the plane and boarded just as the door was closing.
 So it was that Brian arrived home just in time to take a call informing him he was the winner of an auto show sweepstakes.
-He was skeptical, but indeed, he had won a new Lexus – for real!
+He was skeptical, but indeed, he had won a new Honda Accord – for real!

 Berchtesgaden and the Königssee